Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Experiments

 \subsection{Comparison under Standard Setting}

-We show the numerical results in \cref{tab:results_standard_avg}.
+We show the numerical results for both N3DV and GI datasets in \cref{tab:results_standard_avg}.
 Overall, the DSSIM for most methods are similar showing all methods capture the structure of images well in reconstruction.
 Both GraphiTS and GraphiGS outperform existing methods, mainly on PSNR and LPIPS.
 This is somewhat surprising, as the camera angles in N3DV are dense \eg little data uncertainty, so one would assume further modeling of data uncertainty is redundant.
 However, the experiments demonstrate that even with the full observations, explicitly considering data uncertainty can further enhance the reconstruction quality.
+This becomes more pronounced on the GI dataset, where the standard camera setup is sparser compared to N3DV.
 We show one visual result in \cref{fig:dynamics_model_comparison}.
 This is a difficult scene.
 One example is that one hand of the person holding a tong moves quickly from time to time, causing visual blur.
 This motion involves constantly stirring the spinach in random manner both spatially and in terms of its dynamics, causing motion blur.
 So capturing the high-order dynamics is crucial.
 Therefore, comparatively GraphiXS reconstructs clearer structures of the hand and tong with details, demonstrating the dynamics of the components are learned well.